temporalio/cli/temporalcli/commandsmd/commands.md

 ```
 temporal workflow reset --workflow-id=meaningful-business-id --event-id=MyLastEvent
 ```
+For batch reset only FirstWorkflowTask, LastWorkflowTask or BuildId can be used.
+Workflow Id, run Id and event Id should not be set.
 Use the options listed below to change reset behavior.

 #### Options

 * `--workflow-id`, `-w` (string) - Workflow Id.
-Required.
 * `--run-id`, `-r` (string) - Run Id.
 * `--event-id`, `-e` (int) - The Event Id for any Event after `WorkflowTaskStarted` you want to reset to (exclusive).
 It can be `WorkflowTaskCompleted`, `WorkflowTaskFailed` or others.
 * `--reason` (string) - The reason why this workflow is being reset.
 Required.
 * `--reapply-type` (string-enum) - Event types to reapply after the reset point.
 Options: All, Signal, None.
 Default: All.
 * `--type`, `-t` (string-enum) - Event type to which you want to reset.
-Options: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew.
+Options: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew, BuildId.

-### temporal workflow reset-batch: Reset a batch of Workflow Executions by reset type.

-TODO
+* `--build-id` (string) - Only used if type is BuildId.
+Reset the first workflow task processed by this build id.
+Note that by default, this reset is allowed to be to a prior run in a chain of continue-as-new.
+* `--query`, `-q` (string) - Start a batch reset to operate on Workflow Executions with given List Filter.
+* `--yes`, `-y` (bool) - Confirm prompt to perform batch.
+Only allowed if query is present.

 ### temporal workflow show: Show Event History for a Workflow Execution.